quantumfate/quantumhome/README.md

 - It is recommended to use [multiplexing](https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Multiplexing) to speed up the processing of requests

 ### brief tutorial:
-- create the directory for controlscockets sockets
+- create the directory for controlscockets
 ```bash
 mkdir -pv ~/.ssh/controlmasters/
 ```